telerik/blazor-docs/knowledge-base/grid-import-excel.md

 ## Description

-How do I import excel file data in the Grid component using the [Telerik.Documents.SpreadsheetStreaming](https://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamprocessing/overview) package?
+How can I import an Excel file data in the Grid component by using the [`Telerik.Documents.SpreadsheetStreaming`](https://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamprocessing/overview) package?

 ## Solution

-One way to bring an excel file into the Grid is by utilizing the Telerik.Documents.SpreadsheetStreaming library.
-This package provides an API for accessing excel files, enabling straightforward cell-by-cell reading.
+A possible way to import an Excel file in the Grid is by utilizing the `Telerik.Documents.SpreadsheetStreaming` library.
+This package provides an API for accessing Excel files and enabling straightforward cell-by-cell reading.

-To import the data of an excel file in the Grid:
+To import the data of an Excel file in the Grid:

 1. Read the value of each cell.
 1. Save the data in a collection of objects.
 1. Bind the Grid to the collection.

->caption Import Excel File in the Grid
+>caption Import an Excel file in the Grid

 ````CSHTML
 @* Import Excel File in the Grid *@